TahBee03/HM5/README.md

 # HM5
 Fifth (and final) major project for my Introduction to Computing course.
+Grade: 19/26